Maseru: Architecture

 There are some colonial era buildings around the centre of the city, most notably the Cathedral of Our Lady of Victories of the Roman Catholic Archdiocese of Maseru, and the Anglican St. John's Church.
 Other sights include the Royal Palace, the Parliament building and the State House.

 Sports

 Lesotho's national stadium, the multi-purpose Setsoto Stadium, is located in Maseru.
 It has a capacity of between 20,000 and 25,000 people.
 The stadium is mostly used for football matches and houses the Lesotho national football team, but also holds events in athletics.

 12 out of 16 of the teams playing in the Lesotho Premier League reside in Maseru.
 As of 2020, 36 out of the 51 championships contested in the league have gone to Maseru-based teams.
-Most successful of these have been Matlama FC with ten championship wins and the football team of the Royal Lesotho Defence Force, with eight championship wins.
+Most successful of these have been Matlama FC with ten championship wins and the football team Lesotho Defence Force FC, with eight championship wins.